A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 - If you're short on time, find premade cookie crusts in the baking aisle of your grocery store.

-Try this sweet and unique Lemon Icebox Pie With Lavender—the recipe is below!
+Try this sweet and unique dessert any time of the year!
+The recipe for easy Lemon Icebox Pie With Lavender is below!
 And while you're here—check out these other icebox desserts!

 💬 Did you enjoy this pie?
 Leave a comment below.